chenxiaodan105/ds-project/imbalance.md

 >'In this paper we propose two ways to deal with the imbalanced data classification problem using random forest.
 One is based on cost sensitive learning, and the other is based on a sampling technique.
 Both methods are shown to improve the prediction accuracy of the minority class, and have favorable performance compared to the existing algorithms.'

+Here is the result for this project using this method:

+ {% include resampling.html %}

+ The results are basically still very bad.
+Seems like this method doesn't work here.
+Since this project is essencially NLP project,when calculating TF-Idf, We have more than 200,000 tokens in our corpus, I think if we resample a very small part of them every time for a tree and finally just aggregate the result, the bias would be very large.
+That might be the reason it doen't work here.

 You can check these two links for further information:

 * [reference](https://imbalanced-learn.org/en/stable/ensemble.html)